satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 .. figure:: images/image02.png
    :align: center
    :alt:
-Figure 8.
+Figure 9.
 Example of a metric for quantifying contributions over time.
-This is a screenshot of a ribbon chart visualization in GitHub of the history of code review, where each color indicates an individual reviewer and the width of a colored ribbon represents that individual’s “impact” during a week-long period.
+This is a screenshot of a ribbon chart visualization in GitHub of the history of code additions, where each color indicates an individual contributor and the width of a colored ribbon represents that individual’s “impact” or contributions during a week-long period.

 Discussion